ken85illo/Stopwatch/README.md

 - `lib`: the folder to maintain dependencies
 - `bin`: the compiled output files will be generated in this folder by default.

+To run the program you need to install the VSCode extension pack for Java Projects and run the Main.java.